min2ha/ukwa-site/content/target/63529/index.en.md

   "start_date": "2018-03-30T09:00:00Z"
 }

-# Jack Sargeant AM: your local Assembly Member for Alyn and Deeside

 Jack Sargeant is the Welsh Assembly Member for Alyn and Deeside elected  in a by-election that took place in 2018 following the death of his late father, Carl Sargeant.